The Principles of Froth Flotation Methods

 Frothing agents

-Frothing agents are materials that induce the formation of a froth of sufficient stability in order to retain the particles of the constituent which is to be floated to be discharged as an overflow.
+Frothing agents are materials that induce the formation of a froth of sufficient stability to retain the particles of the constituent which is to be floated to be discharged as an overflow.
 Commonly used frothers are liquid soaps, pine oil, acrylic acid, methyl amyl alcohol, and methylisobutylcarbinol.

 The valuable concentrates from froth flotation may be either the froth product which is collected and removed from the top or the underflow product.
 In the case of metallic sulfide ores of copper, zinc, nickel, lead, and native gold and silver, the valuable product collects in the froth and removed is from the top.
-In glass sand flotation, iron-bearing minerals collect in the froth while valuable product is removed as underflow product.
+In glass sand flotation, iron-bearing minerals collect in the froth while valuable product is removed as underflow products.

 Construction: The material the flotation cell is made from is also important.
 Some materials are better at resisting corrosion than others, so you’ll want to choose a material.